 Now that we’ve cleared the air, let’s dive in…

 A good website doesn’t start with design; it starts with planning.
-Before you jump into the development process, you need to do some BIG PICTURE thinking:
+Before you jump into the development process, you should do some BIG PICTURE thinking:

 - What are you trying to accomplish with your website?
-How does it fit into your business growth plans?
+How does it fit into your organization’s long-term vision?

 - How will you drive traffic to your website? (e.g. social media, search engine optimization, paid advertising)

 - What ongoing needs are related to the website? (e.g. security, updates, promotions)